-(BUFFALO, NY) More than 30 Roswell Park Cancer Institute faculty, staff, patient family members and supporters today took part in the Goin’ Bald for Bucks Team Roswell event, shaving their heads or cutting ten inches of their hair to raise funds and show support to patients.
+(BUFFALO, NY) More than 30 Roswell Park Comprehensive Cancer Center faculty, staff, patient family members and supporters today took part in the Goin’ Bald for Bucks Team Roswell event, shaving their heads or cutting ten inches of their hair to raise funds and show support to patients.
 The event raised more than $36,000 for cancer research and patient support programs at Roswell Park.

 Guest emcee DJ Anthony from KISS 98.5 led the celebration as participants faced the clippers at the staff-wide event.
 Participants included Roswell Park President and CEO Donald L. Trump, MD, FACP; a nurse who celebrated her own cancer survivorship by shaving her head; and Roswell Park’s long-time shuttle bus driver who shaved off the beard he has had for 25 years.